cgrates/cgrates/docs/importing.rst

 RatesTimingTag
     Forwards to a tag described in the rates timing file to be used for this profile.
 ActivationTime
     Multiple rates timings/prices can be created for one profile with different activation times.
 When a call is made the appropriate profile(s) will be used to rate the call.
+So future prices can be defined here and the activation time can be set as appropriate.

 Rates timing
 ~~~~~~~~~~~~